wheatman/BYO/README.md

 Running code on compressed graphs
 -----------
+The CSR graphs can also take in a compressed graph.
+The dynamic systems take in an uncompressed graph and compress it on the fly

 We make use of the bytePDA format in our benchmark, which is similar to the parallelByte format of Ligra+, extended with additional functionality.
 We have